The other day, I blogged about the importance of having a simple and compelling vision to direct everything you do in life.

 As Simon Sinek would put it, it’s not my “What”, it’s my “Why”.

 I love to learn.
 I love to teach.
 I love to pass on what I’ve found.
 I love to speak to audiences.
 I love to inspire.
 I love to enable.
 I love to see people growing into what they were made to be.

 So after a lot of thought, prayer and many, many drafts, I have come up with this:

 “I am a catalyst.
-I tell stories to connect people with ideas to inspire them to become all that they were created to be.”
+I connect people with ideas to inspire and enable them towards all that they were created to be.”

 It’s what I try to do when I’m writing this blog, speaking in church, sharing a TED video with a friend or recommending a book or podcast to a colleague.
 I love to sow seeds and then see how they start to germinate a grow in the lives of people around me.

 OK I could tweak with the words a little bit, but I’m confident that it describes who I am and why I’m here.
 It guides what I do and will help me to say yes and no to opportunities in the future.